Orthoporus ornatus: Classification

 The class of this organism is Diplopoda, a diverse group of arthropods.
 An arthropod can be referred to as an invertebrate that has an exoskeleton, a segmented body and jointed appendages.
 It can also be put into a group called edaphic organisms since it spends most of its time in the soil.
 Edaphic means pertaining to the soil.

 Description

 The desert millipede is small, long, has many legs and body segments.
-The head, which is the first body segment, has an organ called the Tomosvary organ.
-This is a sensory organ located at the base of the antennae.
+The head, which is the first body segment, has a paired organ called the Organ of Tömösváry.
+This is a sensory organ located at the base of each of the antennae.
 For every body segment there are two pairs of legs.
-It sheds after every time it adds a new body segment.
+Desert millipedes shed every time they add a new body segment.

 Range

 The desert millipede lives in the Sonoran Desert of western North America.
 More specifically, it was once found in the eastern city limits of Phoenix, Arizona, and the Papago Park in Phoenix.
 In general, this millipede lives in a desert ecosystem where there are abundant rocks, shrubs, damp soil and other tree trunks.
-In one study the desert millipede was also found in Albuquerque, New Mexico.
+In one study the desert millipede was also found in Albuquerque, New Mexico, with another found in Texas.

-Habitat

-The Orthoporus ornatus enjoys staying in the deep damp soil of a desert ecosystem.
-The thought of an organism living underground might sound a bit unrealistic.
-However, the soil is full of honey-comb channels and voids.
-Not only is the soil full of this millipede's main food source, it also works as protection.
-Staying underground provides for a safe refuge from any harmful biotic or abiotic events, for example protection from solar ultraviolet radiation.